20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Realty-cards.com)

-Adding your realtor headshot to your business cards creates a welcoming invitation for clients to reach out for your services.
-By providing a picture, you are connecting personally to the card recipient by giving them a face to put to the name.
-Choose a picture that is confident and will make a client feel comfortable working with you.
+Why we like it: Adding your realtor headshot to your business cards, as shown above, creates a welcoming invitation for clients to reach out for your services.
+By providing a picture, you connect personally to the card recipient by giving them a face to put to the name.
+Choose a confident image that will make a client feel comfortable working with you.

 (Source: Etsy)

-A black background is sleek, elegant, and draws attention to the text on a business card.
-This example uses white text to highlight the name, brokerage, and contact information of the real estate business.
-It also includes the agent’s credentials from the National Association of Realtors, Equal Housing Opportunity, and more, which adds to their credibility but doesn’t crowd the card with extra text.
+Why we like it: The example above has a sleek, elegant black background that draws attention to the text on a business card.
+This example also uses white text to highlight the real estate business’ name, brokerage, and contact information.
+It includes the agent’s credentials from the National Association of Realtors and Equal Housing Opportunity, adding to their credibility but not crowding the card with extra text.

 (Source: 4OVER4.COM)

-Since Douglas Elliman is a large real estate firm throughout the country, it may be difficult to stand out against your fellow real estate agents.
-Put a spin on the classic real estate business cards by adding a transparent window.
-The pertinent contact information is still included, but you are highlighting the reputation of the company and simultaneously standing out with a unique design element.
+Why we like it: Since Douglas Elliman is a large real estate firm nationwide, it may be challenging to stand out against your fellow real estate agents.
+Put a spin on the classic business cards by adding a transparent window, like the example above.
+The pertinent contact information is still included, but you are highlighting the company’s reputation and simultaneously standing out with a unique design element.

 15. Mimic Your Real Estate Goal